mickyyy68/aristar-codex-gui/DOCUMENTATION.md

 - Deleting a worktree stops its agent (if running), removes the worktree directory, and deletes the agent branch.
 - Brand theme renders correctly (Ink/Midnight surfaces, Ion accents, custom SwiftTerm colors).
 - Worktrees can be renamed inline.
 Renames trim whitespace, reject empty names, and persist the alias to metadata without changing the folder or agent branch names.
+- Resizable split view divider can be dragged to resize panels; width persists across sessions.
+- Preview services can be configured and run per-worktree via the Services button.
 - `swift test` runs unit + integration coverage.

 ## Safe changes & guidelines